TarSzator/dev-kit/README.md

    ```sh
    devKitSetup
    ```
    Answer all question how you want it
+   - in this example we name the shell script `tCtrl`
 1. Add your services to the services section of the docker-compose.yml
    ```yml
    tool-api: